Health promotion: History

-Settings-Based Approach
+Settings-based approach

 The WHO's settings approach to health promotion, Healthy Settings, looks at the settings as individual systems that link community participation, equity, empowerment, and partnership to actions that promote health.
 According to the WHO, a setting is "the place or social context in which people engage in daily activities in which environmental, organizational, and personal factors interact to affect health and wellbeing."
 There are 11 recognized settings in this approach: cities, villages, municipalities and communities, schools, workplaces, markets, homes, islands, hospitals, prisons, and universities.

-Health Promoting Hospitals
+Health-promoting hospitals

 Health promotion in the hospital setting aims to increase health gain by supporting the health of patients, staff, and the community.
 This is achieved by integrating health promotion concepts, strategies, and values into the culture and organizational structure of the hospital.
 Specifically, this means setting up a management structure, involving medical and non-medical staff in health promotion communication, devising action plans for health promotion policies and projects, and measuring and measuring health outcomes and impact for staff, patients, and the community.

 The International Network of Health Promoting Hospitals and Health Services is the official, international network for the promotion and dissemination of principles, standards, and recommendations for health promotion in the hospital and health services settings.